• Skip to primary navigation

 Let’s talk hypothetically here.
 Imagine you own a bar, and you search for a hashtag such as “beer”; you’ll find out what people in your city talk about when to come to your services, and you can interact with them, and give them offers via a simple @ sign.

 Linkedin is great for B2B (business to business) type interactions.
-I like how the guys from Link Humans present the importance of social media for B2B in their podcast ”5 Reasons Social Media is Important for B2B” (and love their British accent too).
 Even in business to business environments, the core element is the human; businesses are groups of people, be attractive to people and businesses will find you interesting.

 Pinterest is all about the visual element (Infographics and photographs, anything visually informative and relevant to your brand).
 Retailers love Instagram because it offers them the perfect opportunity to showcase their products.